Atticus29/pizzaOrder/README.md

 ## Description

-A website to order and track pizza orders....
+A website to order and track pizza orders.
+Users should be able to order more than one pizza, only get prompted to enter an address if they are ordering any one of their pizzas for delivery, navigate

 ### Specifications